S-J-K-F/TheThreeTriangles/README.md

 # jfeatherston09:
-- Made sprites for the three triangles and the main character
+- Made sprites for the three triangles and the main character(head frame and walk cycles)
-- Coded the main character's scene